 Several designated parking spots

-See the website for low admission fee
+See the website for low admission fee and hours

 Short trip into the greenhouse.